JJsupercoder/Indico-Notice-Generator-Plugin/README.md

 6. Restart Your Indico Instance:

+Start the postgresql and redis-server

+sudo service postgresql start
+sudo service redis-server start

 After updating the configuration, restart your Indico instance to apply the changes.
-You can do this using the systemctl command:

-sudo systemctl restart indico
+Run the commands in the terminal in the dev/indico/src or similar directory

+indico run -h localhost -q --enable-evalex

+in other terminal parallely- ./bin/maintenance/build-assets.py indico --dev --watch

 7. Access Your Plugin: